Keras R: Build Deep Learning Models with TensorFlow in R

-Keras provides a user-friendly interface to TensorFlow for building and training deep learning models in R. This guide covers installation, model construction using both Sequential and Functional APIs, training workflows, evaluation, and saving deployed models.
+The Keras R package provides a user-friendly interface to TensorFlow for building and training deep learning models directly from R. You can construct neural networks using both Sequential and Functional APIs without writing Python code, and the R pipe operator (|>) makes layer definitions feel natural in an R workflow.
+This guide covers installation, model construction, training workflows, evaluation, and saving deployed models.

 Installation